netdata/netdata/docs/quickstart/infrastructure.md

 work extremely well for monitoring their infrastructures.

 Each node has a configuration file called `netdata.conf`, which is typically at `/etc/netdata/netdata.conf`.
-The best way to edit this file is using the `edit-config` script, which ensures the configuration changes you make are not overwritten by updates to the Netdata Agent.
+The best way to edit this file is using the `edit-config` script, which ensures updates to the Netdata Agent do not overwrite your changes.
 For example:

 ```bash
 cd /etc/netdata